augustocc/Notscilloscope/README.md

 # Notscilloscope
-An open source (not-)oscilloscope running on an Arduino with LCD display.
+An open source (not-)oscilloscope running on an Arduino with LCD display, as featured on BR-Arduino.org

 <img width="680" height="375" src="http://static.efetividade.net/img/not-2015-04-19-15.36.23-650px-12277.jpg">